 Using the concepts from Algebra, this course investigates geometric definitions, theorems, and postulates to find angle and segment measures with and without the coordinate plane.
 This course is highly logical, visual, and spatial.
-This course includes an emphasis on developing an argument through writing proofs within the axiomatic system of Euclidean geometry.
-Also highlighted are evaluating geometric relationships, trigonometry, constructions, transformations, circles, and applications.
-Algebra applications complement the geometry concepts throughout the course.
-Emphasis in this course is placed on reasoning, logic, and complex problem solving requiring critical thinking and synthesis of mathematical concepts This is a grade-weighted course.
+This course includes an emphasis on developing an argument through writing proofs within the axiomatic

-MAT 112 ALGEBRA 2 1 YEAR 1 CREDIT PREREQUISITE: MAT 111 (C OR BETTER) AND/OR PLAC EMENT E XAM REQUIRED MATERIALS: TI-84 PLUS GRAPHING CALCULATOR
+MAT 112 ALGEBRA 2 1 YEAR 1 CREDIT

+PREREQUISITE: MAT 111 GEOMETRY (C OR BETTER) A ND/OR PL ACEMENT

+EXAM